Serb uprising of 1848–1849

 The Serb uprising of 1848–1849, also known as the Serb revolution of 1848–1849 and Serb People's Movement of 1848–1849, took place in what is today Vojvodina, Serbia, and was part of the Revolutions of 1848 in the Austrian Empire.
 During the Hungarian Revolution, Hungarians achieved significant military successes, but were defeated after Russian intervention.
 Serbs led fierce battles against the Hungarians for autonomy or merge with the help of volunteers from the Principality of Serbia.
 The outcome of the uprising was the establishment of Serbian Vojvodina (then Voivodeship of Serbia and Banat of Temeschwar), a special autonomous region under the Austrian crown.
 However, the Voivodeship failed certain expectations that Serbian patriots had expressed at the May Assembly (1848).
 Serbs did not constitute an absolute majority of the population, while the administration was largely in the hands of German officials and officers.
-The Voivodeship was abolished in 1860, however, some rights were kept by the Serb community.
+The Voivodeship was abolished in 1860, though some rights were kept by the Serb community.
 The Serbian Patriarchate was renewed, while the uprising had increased national awareness of the Serb people north of the Sava and Danube in the struggle for freedom.